behrouz-bakhtiari/blackjack/README.md

     - The sum of the dealer's cards is greater than or equal to 17.
 If the player's total is greater than the dealer's, the player wins.
 Otherwise, the dealer wins (even in case of a tie).

 When calculating the sum of cards, Jack, Queen, and King count for 10.
 Aces can count as 1 or 11.
 (When referring to a player's "total" above, we mean the largest total that can be made without exceeding 21.
 So A+8 = 19, A+8+8 = 17.)

+The player will be dealt another card if the function returns True, otherwise the player stands and the dealer will proceed to the next step.